LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 Do not delete it if it still contains MuJoCo-related files.

-4. If Windows does not allow the rename:
+4. If Windows does not allow the rename close MATLAB or restart the PC.
-   - close MATLAB, or
-   - restart the PC

 5. Then run again: